-Yet, Plaintiffs entirely ignore the crux of the City's argument in that regard: Plaintiffs' Amended Compliant and Supplemental Complaint cannot be read together because they are contradictory and inconsistent in their allegations and the documents they incorporate.
+Yet, Plaintiffs entirely ignore the crux of the City's argument: Plaintiffs' Amended Compliant and Supplemental Complaint cannot be read together because they are contradictory and inconsistent in their allegations and the documents they incorporate.
 Plaintiffs ask this Court to suspend reality, ignore the inconsistencies between the Amended Complaint and the Supplemental Complaint, and provide them with unwarranted deductions of fact that: (1) disregard that the publicly available documents to which Plaintiffs cite (including those that Plaintiffs filed, such as Plaintiffs' proposed plans), which contradict the allegations in the Supplemental Complaint; (2) ignore the legal requirements of the VRA; and (3) ignore the realities of the City's racial and ethnic demographics, which are proved up by Plaintiffs' own plans, which have substantially the same racial and ethnic statistics as the New Plan.
-Plaintiffs challenged the New Plan through their objections, in which they introduced four of the alternative plans.
-(DE 82-34 to DE 82-37).
-They reference those plans in the Supplemental Complaint as alternatives the City rejected.
+Plaintiffs reference their alternative plans in the Supplemental Complaint as alternatives the City rejected.
 (DE 109, ¶¶ 93).
 Plaintiffs cannot now hide behind the veil of their Complaints when their plans, which are critical to the allegations in their Supplemental Complaint, are scrutinized on a motion to dismiss.
+This

-This Court may, and should, consider the documents Plaintiffs reference for purposes of determining whether they state a cause of action.
+Court may, and should, consider the documents Plaintiffs reference for purposes of determining whether they state a cause of action.
 In this case, they do not.
-Even if this Court were to disregard the documents Plaintiffs reference in their Complaints, the Court should not credit the misstatements in Plaintiffs' Response regarding the allegations in their Complaints.